Final Push on 2015 Legislative Session in Maryland General Assembly!

 1. Address climate change by increasing clean renewable energy in Maryland and decreasing dirty energy from incineration.

-- Increase the Renewable Portfolio Standard (RPS) to 40% by 2025.
+- Increase the Renewable Portfolio Standard (RPS) in Maryland.
 (Fact sheet)

-2. Support a clean and economically-vibrant Chesapeake Bay.
+3. Support a clean and economically-vibrant Chesapeake Bay.

 - Continue to defend the Bay from pollution from contaminated run-off due to impermeable (paved) surfaces.